Will I be on a waitlist?

 My partner and I are separated/divorced – do you need both of us to consent?

 Only one parent’s consent is needed.
 We would prefer to have both parents consent whenever possible, as this is invaluable support to the child.
+We may also require a notarized copy of the court document or mediation document that confirms guardianship and custodial rights.

 What if I need to cancel an appointment?